nrsyed/proboards-scraper/docs/pbd.rst

 * ``-t``/``--thread``: If this option is selected without providing a thread id, a list of all threads on the forum is printed.
-If a thread id is provided, a list of all posts in the given thread is printed.
+If a thread id is provided, information about the given thread, including a list of all its posts, is printed.

 .. note:: One of ``--board``, ``--user``, or ``--thread`` is required.